Instant Accessto State, County and Municipal Public Records

 Can Anyone Get a Copy of a Death Certificate in Florida?

-- Any person who presents a will, insurance policy, or other documents that demonstrates his or her interest in the estate;
+- Any person who presents a will, insurance policy, or other documents that demonstrates their interest in the estate;

-- Any person who presents documentation that he or she is acting on behalf of any of the persons named above;
+- Any person who presents documentation showing that they are acting on behalf of any of the persons named above;

 Suppose the requester is not one of the persons named above.
 In that case, the application must be accompanied by a notarized Affidavit to Release Cause of Death Information (DH Form 1959) signed by one of the persons named above.
 It must be submitted alongside any supporting documentation and a copy of a valid photo ID of both the person authorizing the release and the applicant.
 The valid photo identification may be a Driver’s License, State Identification Card, Military Identification Card, or Passport.